By Gowri S News Courtesy: The Hindu

-Benoy K Behl’s photograph of an Ajanta mural preserved in the Arctic World Archive
+Art historian Benoy K Behl’s 1992 photograph of a painting in the Ajanta Caves has been preserved in the Arctic World Archive

 King Mahajanaka looks inward in deep reflection as he renounces his princely possessions and worldly life.
 He rides out of the palace to become an ascetic, his line of sight suggesting that he is withdrawn.
 This particular painting, which resides in Cave 1 of the Ajanta Caves, represents everything that the famed ancient art is hailed for: details and narrative quality.